Cyberhaven Wins Two Cyber Defense Magazine InfoSec Awards

 As data breaches occur with increased frequency and regulations such as GDPR require companies to be more accountable, companies need full visibility into the behavior and flow of data everywhere it goes.
 Cyberhaven's DaBA platform provides that visibility by analyzing and recording the flow of data across all corporate assets, including SaaS and homegrown applications.
 When a data incident is suspected, security teams can instantly trace the path of exfiltrated data before and during the incident to immediately understand where the data went, who accessed it and when.

-"Cyberhaven has brought truly disruptive technology to market and I'm excited to be recognized for my contributions to its product excellence," said Liron Pergament-Gal, vice president of Product Management, Cyberhaven.
+"Cyberhaven has brought truly disruptive technology to market and I'm excited to be recognized for my contributions to its product excellence," said Liron Pergament-Gal, vice president of Product & Marketing, Cyberhaven.

 According to Cybersecurity Ventures predicts up to will be 3.5 million cybersecurity job openings worldwide by 2021.
 To fill the world's open security positions, we'll need to aim for 50 percent of women in cyber over the next decade.
 It's an ambitious goal, but one that the cybersecurity industry must aim for," said Ms. Pergament-Gal.
 By recognizing women driving the much-needed change in in the security industry the CyberDefense awards not only promote diversity but celebrate it.